Lagrangian Attention Tensor Networks for Velocity Gradient Statistical Modeling: Methodology of

 \subsection{Ground Truth Data \& Training}

 Our primary dataset is derived from Direct Numerical Simulation (DNS) of forced isotropic turbulence, governed by the NS equations (\ref{eq:NS}), on an Eulerian grid with $Re \approx 240$.
-Using the Eulerian velocity field, we evolve Lagrangian tracer particles initialized at random locations.
+Our numerical implementation of the Eulerian DNS is on a $1024^3$ mesh over the three-dimensional box, $\Omega=[0,2\pi]^3$.
+The DNS code follows a standard fully dealiased pseudospectral algorithm using a combination of truncation and phase shifting, for the incompressible Navier-Stokes equations \cite{Daniel18,Livescu00}, with Adams-Bashforth-Moulton method used for time advancement.
+A large-scale linear forcing term is applied to the simulation to prevent turbulence from decaying \cite{lundgren2003linearly,petersen2010forcing}.
+The forcing method allows the specification of the Kolmogorov scale, $\eta$, at the onset and ensures that it remains close to the specified value, which for the dataset used is $\eta k_{max}=1.5$, where $k_{max}=\frac{\sqrt{2}}{3}N$ is the maximum resolved wavenumber for a grid size of $N^3$.
+Using the Eulerian velocity field, we evolve Lagrangian tracer particles initialized at random locations \cite{tian2021physics}.
 This provides 122,000 samples of single-particle trajectories, each advanced for 1000 timesteps with $\Delta t = 3 \times 10^{-4}$, representing approximately one inertial eddy turnover time.
 During these particle evolutions, we record the Velocity Gradient Tensor (VGT), Pressure Hessian (PH), and Viscous Laplacian (VL) contributions.

 Given the sensitivity of the TBNN's properties and training outcomes to normalization, as documented in the literature \cite{parashar2020modeling}, we follow \cite{tian2021physics} in normalizing the VGT (and consequently the invariants and tensor basis) using the empirical Kolmogorov timescale: